-- Preservation of capital – Preserving your wealth is our main objective considering you have spent your working life to get your portfolio where it is now.
+- Preservation of capital – Preserving your wealth is our main objective considering you have spent your working life to get your portfolio to where it is now.
 Our investment team strives to preserve capital and make certain your investments continue to generate income.

 - Reducing the impact of taxes – Our wealth management services will help you minimize the tax impact on your financial plan while maximizing your family’s cash flow.

-- Providing a solid family succession plan – We will take you through all the financial aspect you need to be aware of to make sure you have made provisions for your family and friends.
+- Providing a solid family succession plan – We will take you through all the financial aspects you need to be aware of to make sure you have made provisions for your family and friends.